kiwiirc/irc-framework/README.md

 # irc-framework
 A better IRC framework for node.js.
-For bots and full clients. (a work in progress)
+For bots and full clients

 ### Aims
 * Lightweight